What Is Brain Cancer?

 Metastatic brain tumors are made of cancerous cells from a tumor elsewhere in the body.
-The cells spread to the brain from another tumor in a process called metastasis.
-About 25% of tumors elsewhere in the body metastasize to the brain.
+The cells spread to your brain from another tumor in a process called metastasis.
+This is the most common type of brain tumor.

 Causes of Brain Cancer

-As with tumors elsewhere in the body, the exact cause of most brain cancer is unknown.
-Genetic factors, various environmental toxins, radiation, and cigarette smoking have all been linked to cancers of the brain.
+The exact cause of most brain cancer is unknown.
+Genetic factors, various environmental toxins, radiation to the head, HIV, and cigarette smoking have all been linked to cancers of the brain.
 In most cases, no clear cause can be shown.

 Brain Cancer Scans